GLP-1 efficacy: what the registration trials actually show

 Weight regain after stopping is real.
 The STEP-4 extension trial showed patients who stopped semaglutide regained ~two-thirds of lost weight within 12 months.
 The medication is a weight management tool while taken; it is not a cure that persists after discontinuation.

 Side-effect-driven discontinuation removes the worst non-responders.
 About 7% of Wegovy patients and 5% of Zepbound patients discontinue due to GI side effects in the first 16 weeks.
-Those patients tend to be the ones who would have responded least anyway, which subtly inflates the average for who remains.
+Those patients tend to be the ones who would have responded least anyway.
+That subtly inflates the average for who remains.

 How program-reported outcomes compare